86 Search Results for: cheap airline tickets to oaxaca mexico non-stop phone number 1-800-299-7264

 Published on

-…s this worth it guys?
+…is worth it guys?
 [This is a pretty relevant question 470 kilometres into a 800 kilometre journey back from the coast to Nairobi] TO: We have no choice.
 We have to do something and I don’t see anyone else doing what we’re doing.
 We’ve got to get three things right going forward: we have to get the audio right.
 People need to hear the music like we’re hearing it in the field.
 We’ve got to get world class at this.
-Second, we’ve got to get the vi…
+Second, we’ve got to get the video…

 Kenya (Coast): Day 2 continued….
 Story